-Over the last couple of days I’ve been fixing various issues I’ve found with my Agfa Karat IV 35mm rangefinder camera and this post gives a few details of what I did.
-The problems were that the shutter didn’t fire, the film transport was ‘gritty’ and the interlock didn’t always work and the focus was very stiff to operate.
+Over the last couple of days I’ve been fixing various issues I’ve found with my Agfa Karat IV 35mm rangefinder camera and this post gives a few details of my Agfa Karat IV repairs.
+The problems with the camera were that the shutter wouldn’t fire, the film transport was ‘gritty’ and the interlock didn’t always work and the focus was very stiff to operate.

 Agfa Karat IV Repairs – Shutter

 The first issue I had to address was the Prontor SVS shutter which gave no indication that it was being cocked when the film transport was activated, and didn’t fire when the shutter release was pressed.
 Initially I removed the front lens element by unscrewing it and removed the front plate and speed selector ring to reveal the shutter mechanism.

 To get access to the shutter the front element just unscrews by turning it anti-clockwise.
 It may feel a bit stiff at first, but it does undo.
 Once it’s off you will see a screw with a flattened side which is used to lock the ring which holds on the aperture display.
 Turn this screw until the ring can be turned and then unscrew the ring anti-clockwise.
 Again, it may be difficult to move initially and you may need to push it with something to get it going.
 Be careful what you use because the materials used here are quite soft and will be scratched with, for example, a screwdriver.

 Once the ring is off, the aperture scale component will be free, but you need to undo the screw which holds it to the actual aperture control arm on the shutter, then it will lift off.
 The speed selector plate is then just pressed onto the shutter and can be lifted off.